The next Everglades Challenge is

 Bay Cove Motel

-The award ceremony will be on Saturday afternoon or evening.
-Details announced
+The award ceremony will be on Saturday about 10:30 AM.
+The Award Dinner will begin

 Activities in Key Largo include snorkeling, SCUBA diving, glass bottom boats, flats

-your family to do while waiting for your arrival so book your room for the whole
+family to do while waiting for your arrival so book your room for the whole week

-week in advance -- your family will thank you for it and you will be able to do
+in advance -- your family will thank you for it and you will be able to do this

 025° 05.585 N